robertmuth/Cwerg/BE/Docs/instruction_selection.md

 ## Instruction Selection

-Both the Arm32 and Arm64 backend use the same approach to instruction selection described below.
+All backends (Arm32, Arm64, x86-64) use the same approach to instruction selection described below.